alexanderboric/robotarm/README.md

 The robot will have the following funcions:
 - move to a specefied position while facing a specified direction => Command = move x,y,z,xDir,yDir,zDir
 - ad a deadzone the roboter will not enter while moving from one position to another (to reduce the risk of spilling the precious MULTIVITAMINSAFT) => not yet implemented
-- specifing transition types f.e. ease-in, ease-out, interpolate,
+- specifing transition types f.e. ease, ease-in, ease-out, interpolate,
+- (face tracking)
+- reading Gcode input